Paradise City (film): Production

 In 2006, co-writer and producer Corey Large came up with the idea to reunite actors Bruce Willis and John Travolta, who both starred in Pulp Fiction (1994).
-Paradise City was announced fifteen years later in May 2021.
+Paradise City was announced twenty-seven years later in May 2021.
 Filming began on May 17, 2021, in Maui, Hawaii, and wrapped after three weeks.
 Maui County Film Commissioner Tracy Bennett said, "Usually on a big action movie like [Paradise City], it takes about three months of prep — and they did it in two weeks.
 There were some restrictions on this one because of the short notice where they could not film exactly where they wanted to or what they wanted to so they were constantly re-writing the script."
 Stephen Dorff and Blake Jenner were announced to star in June.
 Paradise City is one of the last films to star Willis, who retired from acting because he was diagnosed with frontotemporal dementia.